-1 Concerning the priorities mentioned in the climate change The link to policy priorities will be taken into account in ' , , , , mitigation priority area, should it be understood that only projects the context of award criterion number 4, 'extent and falling under the 2015 policy will be retained?
-To what extent will quality of the contribution to the specific objectives of the projects relevant to other priorities be considered. priority areas of the LIFE sub-programme for Climate Action'.
-Projects submitted to this sub-programme must contribute to the objectives defined in articles 14,15 or 16 of the LIFE regulation.
-Projects which contribute to these objectives and to the 2016 priorities will receive between 7 and 15 points for award criterion 4 depending on the extent and quality of the contribution to the specific objectives in these articles.
-The list of policy priorities is however not exclusive and proposals relevant to other priorities will be considered provided they contribute to the objectives defined in article 13,15 and 16 of the LIFE
+1 Concerning the priorities mentioned in the climate change The link to policy priorities will be taken into account in mitigation priority area, should it be understood that only projects the context of award criterion number 4, 'extent and falling under the 2015 policy will be retained?
+To what extent will quality of the contribution to the specific objectives of the projects relevant to other priorities be considered. priority areas of the LIFE sub-programme for Climate projecto relevant to enter prientide de confiderea.
+Action'.
+Projects submitted to this subprogramme must contribute to the objectives defined in articles 14,15 or 16 of the LIFE regulation.
+Projects which contribute to these objectives and to the 2015 priorities will receive between 7 and 15 points for award criterion 4 depending on the extent and quality of the contribution to the specific objectives in these articles.
+The list of policy priorities is however not exclusive and proposals relevant to other priorities will be considered provided they contribute to the objectives defined in article 13,15 and 16 of the LIFE Regulation.